robinroyer/inf6600-tp2/readme.md

-add the files from TEMP in C:/Temp
+compile libs and add the files from TEMP in C:/Temp

 => the project is in inf6600-tp2